Respected All,

 From India, Mumbai

-This issue requires deep analysis of the legal position in both the Acts so it would be advisable to obtain Legal Opinion of the Advocate General/Attorney General so as to create a binding effect on the officials concerned.
+This issue requires deep analysis of the legal position in both Acts.
+Therefore, it would be advisable to obtain a Legal Opinion from the Advocate General or Attorney General to create a binding effect on the officials concerned.

 From India, Mumbai